naseif/Eyesense-Music-Bot/README.md

 cd Eyesense-Music-Bot
 npm i
 ```
-if you are having problems installing sodium or libsodium-wrappers, make sure to install the following packages `sudo apt-get install autoconf automake g++ libtool -y`
+if you are having problems installing sodium or libsodium-wrappers, make sure to install the following packages `sudo apt-get install autoconf make automake g++ libtool -y`

 ## Configuration